Panchesco/com-assets/README.md

 ## Notes

 * This project is under development and the UI is incomplete.
-* Policies are not in place, but the following API endpoints returning JSON objects are available via Postman:
+* Policies, search, and notifications are not in place, but the following API endpoints returning JSON objects are available via Postman:

 ### Roles